EUINE FAY JONES (1921-2004)

 1959 - The Richard and Annette Adkins House, 4525 Girard Street, Muskogee OK.
 Sold in 2018 to Daryl Lyn Jones.

 1959 - The Joe M. and Maxine Clark House, 1724 Rockwood Trail, Fayetteville AR.
 Featured in the New Yorker magazine.
 Sold to K. Asphal.
-Sold to the Thomas King Trust, who provided the photos.
+Sold in 2008 to the Thomas and Jill King Trust, who provided the photos.

 1959 - The Paul and Francis Allen Henley House, 2523 Calion Road, El Dorado AR.
-This house was built with another house (1960) for Dr. Henley’s brother-in-law, Dr. James Riley, on adjoining properties (see 1960).
+This house was built with another house (1960) for Dr. Henley's brother-in-law, Dr. James Riley, on adjoining properties.
 Sold in 1988 to John and Janelle Hastings.
 Sold in 2015 to Mark and Kerri Brown.

 1959 - The Carl Koch Remodel and Carport, Fayetteville AR.
 Unbuilt.